maximemoreillon/group_manager/README.md

 | /v3/groups/{group_id}/administrators/{administrator_id} | POST | - | Adds an administrator to the group |
 | /v3/groups/{group_id}/administrators/{administrator_id} | DELETE | - | Removes an administrator from the group |
 | /v3/administrators/{administrators_id}/groups | GET | - | Gets the groups administrated by a user, here, use 'self' as member_id of one's own groups |

+## Pagination

+To limit the size of responses, groups, members and administrators are provided in a paginated manner.
+The page size and index of the first item on the page can be defined using the query parameters 'batch_size' and 'start_index' respectively.